 These questions force your audience to pay attention because you’re asking a question of them.
 They need to take in your information to be able to answer them.

 7. A Strong Finish

 You’ve got them where to want them.
 Leave your audience in a position where they have to act.
 Tell them to write back or call you to take advantage of this fabulous opportunity.
 Then sum up your entire pitch with a single sentence.

 “This is the script will be a game-changer.”

 “Can your afford to miss out on this opportunity?”

 I hope you’ve enjoyed this article.
-Scriptwriting is a cutthroat industry.
-Teach yourself hypnotic writing to give yourself that vital edge.
+Script writing is a cutthroat industry.
+Teach yourself hypnotic writing to give you the vital edge.